A Tale of Two Cities (musical): Production history

 From February 16 to April 9, 2011, Hale Centre Theatre in Salt Lake City produced the show.
 Both Santoriello and a main producer from the New York production attended and stated being impressed with the cast and production values, particularly the unique set design theatre in the round, of Kacey Udy.

 In May 2011, Principia College became the first college to perform Santoriello's musical.

 In August 2012, the musical had its Korean language premiere playing 56 performances at the Chung Mu Arts Hall in Seoul Korea.
 The production received 9 Korea Musical Award nominations including Best Foreign Musical.

 On October 21, 2012, the German language premiere was performed by the 'Freies Musical Ensemble' in Münster, Germany, playing 12 performances in total.

 The Canadian youth group 'The Singer's Theatre' performed the show's Canadian premiere on August 16, 2013, in Kitchener, Ontario, after a two-week intensive program.

 The Japanese premiere was presented by Toho in the summer of 2013 in Tokyo, Japan.

 The first Pennsylvania production was staged at Notre Dame High School in Easton, Pennsylvania in April 2015; it earned six Freddy Awards nominations.

 On October 19 & 20, 2018, the show's original cast members reunited for a 10th Anniversary Concert at Birdland.
 The two announced concerts sold out and two additional shows were added which also sold out.
 In attendance were many of the original producers and the show's Broadway set designer Tony Walton.
 Reprising their original roles were James Barbour, Brandi Burkhardt, Natalie Toro, Nick Wyman, Craig Bennett, J. Mark McVey, Kevin Greene, Rob Richardson, Rebecca Robbins, Les Minski, Eric Van Tielen, Dan Petrotta, Drew Aber, Jennifer Evans, Alison Walla, Mollie Vogt-Welch and Walter Winston O'Neill.

+In May of 2025, the musical will return to Japan for the first time in 12 years, again presented by Toho at the Meiji-za Theatre in Tokyo.
+The show will run May 7 through 31st, 2025 followed by a three-city tour of Japan in June and July.